10. Publishing to GraphOS

 Up next

 And you've done it!
 Though we began with a simple , we used the principles of federation and to bring a brand new API into the mix.
-Using entities, we connected meals to music, and rolled out a whole new music search feature for anyone in the mood to cook up something new.
+Using entities, we connected listings to their reviews, and rolled out a new feature that will help guests when they're deciding where to make their next booking.
 We ensured that these new and exciting changes were safe using rover dev, , and .

 Thanks for continuing with us on this journey into , , and DGS.
-Check out the other courses has to offer—and keep on building your graph!
+Go further with your 's performance in Caching in subgraphs with Java & DGS, or check out the other courses has to offer.
+Above all, keep on building your !

 Previous